ivangfr/spring-cloud-stream-kafka-multi-topics/README.md

   docker-compose up -d
   ```

-- Wait until all containers are `running (healthy)`.
-You can check their status by running
+- Wait for Docker containers to be up and running.
+To check it, run
   ```
   docker-compose ps
   ```